Easy Neon Bar Effect with Gaussian Blur!

 And that would be the result!

-Thank you very much for reading, if you have any questions or comments, do not hesitate to express it in this post :)
+Thank you very much for reading, if you have any questions or comments, feel free to express them in this post :)

 Comment